syntaxkim/project2-chatterbox/README.md

 Full-duplex communication with multiple users by using socket.

 ### Create your own channel
 You can create your own channel as many as you want.
+Multiple channels are implemented by using Python's dictionary(hash table) and deque(stack).

 ### Save user information
 Username and channel name are saved in local and session storage each.